jk-kashe/gcp-database-demos/oracle_on_gcp/oracle-and-gemini-ai/README.md

     *   **Password:** The same password you provided for the Oracle database `sys` user during setup.
 4. In the APEX dashboard, navigate to the **App Gallery**, find the **Starter Apps**, and install the **Opportunities** application.
 5. After installation, click **Run Application** to complete the setup.
+    * Log-in with DEMO user and your password
+    * Click "complete setup" button at the bottom of the screen

     > **Known Issue:** When you run the app, the URL may incorrectly include port `:80`.
 If the page doesn't load, simply **remove `:80`** from the URL in your browser's address bar and press Enter.
 You will be prompted to log in again with the `DEMO` user and password.